Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Introduction

 \paragraph*{Related work} The relevant literature can be divided into (i)~works that study the Gathering problem in the plane, (ii)~works where robots are confined on a circle (or a polygon with holes) but use memory, randomness, or other forms of symmetry breaking (e.g., different speeds), and (iii)~works that consider oblivious robots but a discrete space (i.e., a ring graph).

-{\bf Gathering in the plane.} Several papers studied the Gathering problem for oblivious robots in the plane: for recent surveys, see~\cite{Bhagat2019,Flocchini2019}.
+{\bf Gathering in the plane.} Several papers studied the Gathering problem for oblivious robots in the plane: for recent surveys, see~\cite{Flocchini2019,Bhagat2019}.
 In the following, we will focus only on the ones that limit the visibility of robots.
 In~\cite{xxAnOSY99}, a simple Gathering strategy is proposed for the FSYNCH setting, which consists in moving toward the center of the local smallest enclosing circle without losing vision of other robots (in SSYNCH, this only guarantees that all robots will converge to the same point).
 Interestingly, this strategy does not need chirality or any agreement on the robots' local coordinate systems.
-It has been shown that this algorithm terminates in a number of rounds that is quadratic in the size of the swarm~\cite{degener11}.
+Recently, it was shown that this algorithm terminates in a number of rounds that is quadratic in the diameter of the visibility graph of the initial configuration of the robots~\cite{OPODIS22}.

 In~\cite{xxFlPSW05}, Gathering is solved in ASYNCH, assuming that all robots agree on the orientation of both coordinate axes.
 This induces an implicit agreement on a total order among all robots, and such an order is at the base of the algorithm: each robot moves to its rightmost neighbor; if none is visible, it moves to its topmost neighbor.
 In~\cite{defago09}, the Gathering problem is solved in SSYNCH, assuming an eventual agreement on the North direction.